aymericbeaumet/squeeze/readme.md

 > The `-1` flag allows to immediately abort after one result has been found.

+> The `--url` flag is actually an alias for a limited list of URI schemes.

-If you want to print all the URLs, just omit the flag:
+If you want to print all the URLs, just omit the `-1` flag:

 ```shell
 squeeze --url << EOF